Aider-AI/aider/docs/unified-diffs.md

 Aider now asks GPT-4 Turbo to use
 [unified diffs](#choose-a-familiar-editing-format)
 to edit your code.
-This dramatically improves GPT-4 Turbo's performance on a complex benchmark and significantly reduces its bad habit of "lazy" coding, where it writes code with comments
+This dramatically improves GPT-4 Turbo's performance on a challenging new benchmark and significantly reduces its bad habit of "lazy" coding, where it writes code with comments